 Bespoke Backside Lamp

 I had no idea what the lamp would look like, and when Naomi brought it over to my apartment.
 I was thrilled when I saw the light.
 It was uncanny because since I moved to the area, the Crossbones graveyard has become a special place I like to visit.
 My apartment has red light shades in the living room, and from the street, at night you can see a red glow which friends have said reminds them of a brothel.
 The Bad Ass lamp is perfect and something I will treasure forever.

 You Can Buy These Shyguy Bad Asses Industrial Lamps

 For more information, go to the Shyguy Website.
 To buy a lamp, art or furniture you can contact the office on firstname.lastname@example.org, call 07538 565545 or contact Beautiful Crime Gallery on email@example.com.
 To see the work close up, make an appointment at the Clerkenwell Gallery.
 Prices depend on the piece.
 If you want a bespoke Bad Asses Lamp please contact Naomi for a price.
 She also rents out her work for fashion, music and film projects.

 Credits: Author: Homegirl London.
 Photographs: Shyguy.
-Thanks: Naomi Wallens.Disclosure: Shyguy made me a bespoke lamp free of charge.
-Sponsored Post.
+Thanks: Naomi Wallens.Disclosure: Shyguy made me a bespoke lamp in return for this article.
+This is a Sponsored Post/Advertising.